DISTRICT ATTORNEY JACK MCCOY

 Waterston was born in 1940 in Cambridge, Massachusetts, where his father was a language teacher and his mother a landscape painter.
 He attended Brooks and Groton prep schools before earning a scholarship to Yale University, where he graduated with a Bachelor of Arts degree in 1962.
 Later that year, Waterston made his New York debut at the Phoenix Theater in "Oh Dad, Poor Dad, Mama's Hung You in the Closet and I'm Feelin' So Sad."

-Waterston co-starred on Aaron Sorkin's "The Newsroom" for HBO and soon can be seen in the final season of Netflix's "Grace and Frankie," opposite Jane Fonda, Lily Tomlin and Martin Sheen.
-In 2022, Waterston will be featured in the Hulu limited series "The Dropout," opposite Amanda Seyfried and William H Macy.
+Waterston co-starred in Netflix's "Grace and Frankie," opposite Jane Fonda, Lily Tomlin and Martin Sheen, and in Aaron Sorkin's "The Newsroom" for HBO.
+He was most recently featured in the Hulu limited series "The Dropout," opposite Amanda Seyfried and William H. Macy.